DochertyDev/Gemini-CLI-Custom-Commands/commands/README.md

 # Custom Command Configuration

 This directory contains the `.toml` files that define custom commands for the Gemini CLI.
-These commands often reference a `.context` directory, which is expected to exist in the root of your project.
+These commands often reference a `.context` directory, which is expected to exist in the root of your project (it is not included in this repo).

 ## The `.context` Directory